kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Text in Healthcare

-Clinical notes store context.
+Clinical notes store context
-Summaries support care.
+Summaries support care
 Errors carry risk

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.